titamoreira/titamoreira.github.com/_posts/2019-04-26-blogging-about-home-and-stuff.markdown

 Well, so blogging about home and stuff, &atilde;h?

-I’m guessing that the three *loneliners* that might come across this blog will wonder why above all subjects in the world, why blog about home and stuff.
+I’m guessing that the three *loneliners* that might come across this blog will wonder why above all subjects in the world, blogging about home and stuff would be a thing.
 Well, just not to have three very anonymous persons wonder in the world on such an imperative question, here’s why: (mom, love, sneaky-friend-from-work, here’s for you:) it’s simple because it’s my favourite place on earth at the moment and I want more people to love their homes as little as I love mine.
 It just makes wonders on you.

 You know, there was a time, and for a long time, that going home was painful.
 It meant anxiety, sadness and a parallel wish that something could take me someplace else as I would swear to myself that one day I would build a place over love, trust and empowerment.